pierreca/blog/content/about-me/index.md

 categories:
   - "about"
 ---

 I build stuff for no other reason than the pleasure of building.
-I'm always trying to learn by doing: if it's not electronics or writing code, it's flying planes.
+I'm always trying to learn by doing: if it's not electronics or writing code, it's flying planes or scuba diving.
 I live in Seattle, WA (Go Hawks!) but I'm French: please accept my apologies for the bad English and thick accent.

-This is a personal website that has nothing to do with my day job (developer at Microsoft).
-It's all about sharing my experiences as a maker and a beginner pilot.
+This is a personal website that has nothing to do with my day job.
+It's all about sharing my experiences as a maker and a beginner pilot and scuba diver.

 Find me on:

 * [Twitter: @pierreca](http://twitter.com/pierreca)
 * [LinkedIn](www.linkedin.com/in/pierrecauchois/)

-My former (and terribly outdated) professional blog can still be found [here](http://blogs.msdn.com/pierreca).
-(I used to be a developer evangelist back in France).